DeikeLab/jiarongw-postprocessing/README.md

 so that functions can be found.

 Files with capital letter contains classes, while files with lowercase letter can be called without an instance.

+## ./each_project
+Where project specific jupyter notebooks are.